vibhav950/zerotunnel/docs/specifications/KAPPA.md

 ### 7.1.
 Offline brute-force dictionary attacks

-The proposed scheme is resistant to such an attack by an attacker attempting to crack the master password against a recorded handshake using multiple computers and accelerated.
+The proposed scheme is resistant to such an attack by an attacker attempting to crack the master password against a recorded handshake using multiple computers and accelerated hardware.
 This is mainly ensured by three things:

-- Conversion of a potentially low-entropy master password to a high-entropy master key which is derived for each session with random values using several thousand iterations of a memory-hard hash-based key derivation function.

-- An attacker can only validate a password guess by performing a complete handshake with the initiator since validating the guess without this would involve solving the MLWE problem which is NP-hard in the average case, as established in a proof by Langlois and Stehlé.
-This can be avoided by enforcing an upper limit on the allowed number of successive failed handshake attempts.
+- Encryption keys are derived from the master password using a memory-hard key derivation function which uses several iterations of an approved hash algorithm (such as SHA-256) to produce the final encryption key.
+This greatly reduces the 'hash rate' of brute-force attacks on the password.

+- An attacker trying to impersonate Alice, for example, cannot efficiently verify a password guess without interacting with Bob (or Alice), and such an interaction is detectable ([section 4.3](#43-protection-from-offline-brute-force-attacks)).
+In order to limit this possibility of online attacks, a rate-limiting behavior must be enforced on the number of authentication attempts.

+### 7.2 Denial-of-Service

+It is well known that most practical PAKE-like schemes are susceptible to denial-of-service (DoS) attacks.
+KAPPA is no exception, as it does not impose restrictions on who can initiate a handshake.
+In this scheme, an honest party engaged in an active handshake only aborts upon detecting an authentication failure.
+An adversary can exploit this by repeatedly initiating failed handshakes, forcing one or both honest parties attempting to communicate to incrementally increase the cooldown period between handshake attempts.
+This ultimately results in a successful DoS attack, preventing legitimate communication.

-### 7.2.
+### 7.3.
 Forward secrecy

 - If an attacker learns an active master password at any point in time, the _K<sub>sess</sub>_ values from past exchanges authenticated with this password will still appear as random data to the attacker.
-This is because K_sess is derived from key material that is independent of _Password_.
+This is because K<sub>sess</sub> is derived from one-time-use key material that is independent of _Password_.

 - If the authentication level [(Section 6)](#6-authentication-levels) is set to KAPPA0 (static), no break-in recovery is provided between sessions.
 That is, an adversary who learns the master password at any point can impersonate either party to the other in subsequent connections.
 This can be avoided by using KAPPA1 or KAPPA2 authentication levels.

-### 7.3.
+### 7.4.
 Forced session key reuse attack

-Except for the master password, all key material used for deriving the session key is use-and-throw in nature, i.e., generated for each session from a secure random number generator.
+Except for the master password, all key material used for deriving the session key is ephemeral in nature, i.e., generated for each session from a secure random number generator, and discarded when the session ends.
 This includes the data originating from the initiator: the PQ-KEM public key, DH key, and salt, as well as the data from the responder: DH key and shared secret.
 Even if an adversary attempts to replay previously used data, the fresh random values contributed by the honest party will ensure statistical independence of the session key from those in prior sessions.
 Since both parties introduce new randomness into the key generation process, the handshake remains secure against key reuse and replay attacks.

-### 7.4.
+### 7.5.
 Passive quantum adversaries

 This scheme is designed to prevent "store now, decrypt later" attacks by adversaries with access to quantum computers in the future.
-While this security is primarily provided by PQ-KEM, it also relies on the cipher algorithms using a 256-bit key (AES-256 and ChaCha20) and the MAC algorithms using at least a 256-bit key (Poly1305, SHA256, etc.) providing a currently known post-quantum security level of $2^{k/2}$ for a $k$ bit key against Grover's quantum search algorithm.
+While this security is primarily provided by PQ-KEM, it also relies on the cipher algorithms using a 256-bit key (AES-256 and ChaCha20) and the MAC algorithms using at least a 256-bit key (Poly1305, SHA-256, etc.) providing the currently known post-quantum security level of $2^{k/2}$ for a $k$ bit key against Grover's quantum search algorithm.
 Considering the NIST evaluation criteria for post-quantum cryptography submissions [[2]](#9-references), which classifies a key-search attack on AES-256 at the highest security level, the aforementioned _Cipher_ and _AEAD_ algorithms will suffice for data encryption.

 Following are some noteworthy security properties of KAPPA in this setting:

-- If an adversary has recorded the public information and the messages sent between Alice and Bob during the handshake, even access to a quantum computer will not compromise the session key _K<sub>sess</sub>_.
+- If an adversary has recorded the public information and the messages sent between Alice and Bob during the handshake, even future access to a quantum computer will not compromise the session keys _K<sub>sess</sub>_ of past sessions since the shared secret computed from the PQ-KEM scheme is directly incorporated into the session key setup.

 - If the private key corresponding to the post-quantum one-time key _OTPQK_ is compromised while _Password_ remains secure, it would compromise _K<sub>sess</sub>_ of the corresponding session but the security of other sessions will still remain intact since _AEAD_ has IND-CPA post-quantum security.

-### 7.5.
+### 7.6.
 Active quantum adversaries

-- KAPPA provides protection against active quantum adversaries.
-An active attacker with access to a quantum computer capable of computing discrete logarithms in the curve corresponding to _DHE_ and can compute _DH(PK1, PK2)_ for all EC keys _DHEK<sub>A</sub>_ and _DHEK<sub>A</sub>_.
-However, in order to compute the PQ-KEM public key _OTPQK_ after it has been destroyed from its publically broadcasted AES-encrypted form _OTPQK<sub>enc</sub>_, such an adversary would need to perform a brute force quantum search of the 256-bit _K<sub>pass</sub>_ in $2^{128}$ steps.
+KAPPA is designed to withstand attacks from active quantum adversaries.
+An attacker with access to a quantum computer capable of solving the discrete logarithm problem in the elliptic curve group used for _DHE_ could compute _DH(PK1, PK2)_ for both the EC keys _DHEK<sub>A</sub>_ and _DHEK<sub>B</sub>_.
+However, the post-quantum security of KAPPA is ensured by the NP-hardness of the Module Learning With Errors (MLWE) problem, which underpins the security of the PQ-KEM ephemeral keys.
+This ensures that an adversary cannot impersonate a legitimate party or feasibly perform brute-force attacks on previously established session keys.

-- As long as an active master password is not compromised out-of-band, it is impossible for an attacker to impersonate Alice or Bob and perform a successful handshake from public data collected from past handshakes run using the master password.
+The minimum security level provided by Kyber (Kyber-512) is equivalent to AES-128 security, with Kyber-1024 offering security comparable to AES-256 [[1]](#9-references).

-### 7.6.
+### 7.7.
 KEM re-encapsulation attack

 An attacker who has compromised an _OTPQK_ from a previous KAPPA session without compromising _Password_ can replay the compromised key (_OTPQK<sub>Enc</sub>_) to the responder and de-encapsulate the _SS_.
 However, such an attacker is unable to re-encapsulate the _SS_ with the fresh PQ-KEM public key of the session under attack, since he only has this key in encrypted form.

-### 7.7.
+### 7.8.
 Risks of weak random sources

-The security of the key generation process depends on the presence of a cryptographically strong random number generator, seeded with sufficient entropy.
-This is crucial during the generation of Alice's PQ-KEM public key, Bob’s PQ-KEM encapsulated shared secret (PQKEM-Enc), and the Diffie-Hellman Ephemeral (DHE) key pairs for both Alice and Bob.
+The security of the key generation process depends on the presence of a cryptographically strong random number generator for all stages, seeded with sufficient entropy.
+This is crucial during the generation of Alice's PQ-KEM public key and salt, Bob’s PQ-KEM shared secret (_ss_), and the Diffie-Hellman Ephemeral (_DHE_) key pairs for both Alice and Bob.

 In Kyber, Bob’s public key is hashed together with Alice’s random bits to derive the shared secret, ensuring that both Alice’s and Bob’s keys contribute to the final key similar to how they would in a Diffie-Hellman exchange.
 Hence, both parties share the burden of contributing high-entropy random values to the final key derivation.

-## 8. Acknowledgements
+## 8. Acknowledgments

-The KAPPA protocol was developed by Vibhav Tiwari, with contributions from Samar Garg and Samarth Bhat Y. Special thanks to Samar Garg for devising the encryption-based Kyber authentication and to Samarth Bhat Y for valuable discussions on the protocol's design.
+The KAPPA protocol was developed by Vibhav Tiwari, with contributions from Samar Garg and Samarth Bhat Y. Special thanks to Samar Garg for devising the baseline encryption-based Kyber authentication scheme, and to Samarth Bhat Y for valuable discussions on the protocol's design.

 ## 9. References